 UCAS exhibitions and other HE fairs are great opportunities for you to meet current King’s students and members of staff and ask them questions about going to university, studying at King’s and living in London.

-Please check back in the autumn for the list of events which we will be attending in 2019.
+Please see below for the list of events which King's will be attending in 2019.